The September Daring Bakers’ challenge was brought to us by Lucie from ChezLucie. She challenged us to make a true Czech treat –Kolaches!

 - Brush the cake with the sugar glaze and sprinkle with a generous amount of streusel topping.

 - Bake for 20 minutes until golden brown.
 Let it cool on a wire rack.

 - Coconut Whipped Cream Fililng:

-- To have a perfect coconut whipped cream, keep several cans of coconut milk in your fridge; sometimes the cream and the milk do not separate properly.
+- To have a perfect coconut whipped cream, keep several cans of coconut milk in your fridge; sometimes, the cream and the milk do not separate properly.
 The coconut milk should be refrigerated for at least 24 hours.
 30-45 minutes before whipping the cream, place the mixing bowl and beater(s) in the fridge too.

 - When you’re ready, open the can carefully and scoop out the solid cream from the top – only the cream.

 - Place it in the mixing bowl.
 (Save the milk/water for a smoothie or other recipe.)
 Beat the coconut cream on high for 5-10 minutes.
-Add a teaspoon of maple syrup or vanilla to add flavor, if desired.
+Add a teaspoon of maple syrup or vanilla to add flavour, if desired.